ravi688/ravi688/README.md

 I believe, many scientific concepts can be understood and analysed more conveniently with the help of GPUs and Extensive Software Support which is user friendly and doesn't require much technical in-depth knowledge.

 ## Key Projects
-[Spectrum Graphics Engine](https://github.com/ravi688/VulkanRenderer) // Owner and the only developer/maintainer of the project
+[Spectrum Graphics Engine (SGE)](https://github.com/ravi688/VulkanRenderer) // Owner and the only developer/maintainer of the project

 [GLSLang](https://github.com/KhronosGroup/glslang) // Contributer

+## What tools and programming languages I use?
+- LibreOffice Writer : For writing technical design documents
+- C and C++ : For writing high performance code in SGE and other projects
+- Bugzilla: Bugzilla server for bug-tracking
+- Gitlab: Gitlab instance for hosting mirror repositories and their internal CI/CD

 ## Academic Knowledge Areas
 - [x] Computer Networking